echocat/golang-kata-1/README.md

 1. You have exact 2.5 hours of time - no minute longer.

-   If you reach this time limit stop your work immediately.
+   If you reach this time limit, stop your work immediately.
    It is one part of the kata to respect this time limit.

 2. There are no restrictions on how to use the provided time.
    If you want to code the entire time, take a break or a cigaret - it’s up to you.

-3. This is a real world situation.
+3. This is a real-world situation.
 You are allowed to consult the Internet, use every library you want, call a friend ...

    **BUT:** You are not allowed to do [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
    **AND** If you have already done this kata before to have a look at your previous implementation.

-4. Develop your code based on Golang 1.11+.
+4. Develop your code based on Golang 1.23+.

-5. Keep the following priorities in mind while you implementing - in the mentioned order:
+5. Keep the following priorities in mind while you are implementing - in the mentioned order:
    1. Code quality
    2. Structure
    3. Functionality